stevenc-stb/spdx-3-model/model/Hardware/Classes/VirtualHardware.md

 A VirtualHardware artifact is a distinct article related to Virtual hardware.
 This is used to assist in recording "Digital Twinning".
-An FPGA simualtion of hardware is a VirtualHardware.
+A FPGA simualtion of hardware is a VirtualHardware.
 Virtual hardware requires instantiation involving specific hardware and software.

 ## Metadata